rfjkullberg/Microbiota_cytokine_production/README.md

 ## Step 5 - Linking gut microbiota to cytokine responses during and following CAP hospitalization
 Next, we used complementary analyses to determine whether gut microbiota are associated with cell-specific cytokine production capacity during and following CAP.
 CD14+ monocytes and polymorphonuclear leukocytes (PMNs) were isolated and stimulated ex vivo for 24 hours (monocytes) or 2 hours (PMNs) with lipopolysaccharide (LPS) or heat-killed K. pneumoniae.
 Following stimulation, we measured a wide array of cytokines and neutrophil degranulation products by multiplex assay.

-First, we quantified how much of the variation in cytokine measurements could be attributed to the gut microbiota.
+First, we quantified how much of the variation in cytokine measurements and degranulation products could be attributed to the gut microbiota.
 We loaded the cytokine production data, imputed values below the detection limit, and combined the cytokine production data with the metadata.

 ```
 monocytes <- read_excel("~/Documents/Elder-Biome/Data/cytokines.xlsx") %>%